Jill M. Hooley

 Jill M. Hooley is a professor of psychology at Harvard University.
 She is currently the head of the experimental psychopathology and clinical psychology program at Harvard.
 In 2009, she was the president of the Society for Research in Psychopathology.

 History

 Hooley was born in England, she studied a B.Sc. in psychology from the University of Liverpool, She also attended Magdalen College, Oxford, from there she completed her D.Phil.
 Hooley has been a faculty member since 1985.

-Research/awards
+Research

-In 2000, H...Received Award for Excellence in Psychopathology Research and 2015, she was recipient of the Joseph Zubin Award for Lifetime Achievement in Psychopathology Research from the Society for Research in Psychopathology.
+Together with Joseph Franklin, she developed a conceptual model of non-suicidal self-injury (NSSI).